StreamPot/StreamPot/README.md

 We are building this because an increasing number of projects are transforming media as part of their workflow.

-If you want a no-setup way to run this, check out [StreamPot](https://www.streampot.io/) - coming soon.
+If you want a no-setup way to run this, check out [StreamPot](https://www.streampot.io/).

 ## Running the server locally